How Much You Need to Save for College

 What If I Have More Than One Child?

 Sending one kid to college is hard enough — but what if you have two?
-Some parents maintain one 529 plan for multiple children and simply change the beneficiary once the second goes to college.
+Some parents maintain one 529 plan for multiple children and change the beneficiary once the second goes to college.

 See also: Should I Open a 529 Plan For Each Child?
 Pros and Cons